thisisyichenzhang/thisisyichenzhang/README.md

 #### I am a Ph.D.
 Candidate in Statistics at UBC working on Interpretable latent variable methods for High-dimensional biology :dna:.
-I’m currently working towards my Ph.D. dissertation and am open to job opportunities starting in May 2024 and ahead.
+I’m currently working towards my Ph.D. dissertation and am open to job opportunities starting in 2024.

 My research on Interpretable latent variable models (LVM) has involved several techniques.